grafana/redshift-datasource/README.md

 ### IAM policies

 Grafana needs permissions granted via IAM to be able to read Redshift metrics.
 You can attach these permissions to IAM roles and utilize Grafana's built-in support for assuming roles.
+Note that you will need to [configure the required policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) before adding the datasource to Grafana.

 Here is a minimal policy example: